robindhole/EFI-clover-for-Ideapad/README.md

 Download Mac OS mojave on this link https://mega.nz/file/bI4GWBoZ key -ix5oSMFxwtizWivc_WwB5SUhYw_tMsi8XrWgY_PVls

+Download this image of mac os burn it in 16GB Pen Drive Useing RUFUS or other image writeing software

+please take full backup of your laptop data on external Drive/HDD to secure the data

+restart laptop and press F2 to get boot menu and change secure boot off and first boot drive is EFI USB(Mojave)

+# first onen terminal
+# change the date to
+# command    date 0211000018
+it will chage date
+then
+# Recovry menu -> Disk Utility ->

+left corner find view -> Internal ->Hard Driver Name (WD/Seagate/)

+select -> Erase -> Name of driver(Majave) -> format ->MAC OS Extended Journaled - click on erase

+os Paration require only 50 gb  and close

+then click on install os and next -> next is Select the Os Installation paration (Majave) -> Next -> it will take 10/16 minite show

+->Restart computer do not remove usb

+# next Step
 # EFI-clover-for-Ideapad
 #This EFI file for IdeaPad 320
 1. this download <b>clover configurator</b>